 Start with increments of 20 minutes.
 If your child usually goes to sleep at 8:30, aim for 8:10.
 Give it a day or so and move to 7:50 and then 7:30.
 For tips on easing the transition to sleep read this.

 Research has shown that when children are sleeping, connections in the brain change.
 Some weaken (are trimmed) and some get stronger.
 In one night of sleep, connections between the right and left hemispheres can increase as much as 20%.
 What children practice and learn during the day, is solidified at night.

 2. Eat Healthy Fats

-Whenever my son shows signs of a cognitive leap, I up the healthy snacks and healthy fats in his food.
+Whenever my son shows signs of a growth spurt, I up the healthy snacks and healthy fats in his food.
 We often think our kids get plenty of fat– but are they getting the kind of healthy fats the brain is hungry for?

 The research on diet and brain is all over the place and I am not a nutritionist.
 But, several studies point to the importance of Omega 3s, antioxidants to protect the brain from self-generating free radicals, and iron.
 Of course, there are other studies which do not show the same effects.

 Here are a few links about nutrition and the brain if you are interested in reading further.